josephwilk/amrita/README.md

 defmodule MathFacts do
   use Amrita.Sweet

-  #Backwards compatible with ExUnit
+  #Matchers
+  facts "about numbers" do
+    fact "odd?" do
+      1 |> odd?
+    end

-  test "arithmetic" do
+    fact "even?" do
-    assert 1 + 1 == 2
+      2 |> even?
+    end
   end

   #Nested tests